eclipse-tractusx/tutorial-resources/migration-guides/GENERIC_POSTGRESQL_MIGRATION_GUIDE.md

   "SELECT name, setting FROM pg_settings WHERE NOT source IN ('default', 'override') ORDER BY name;" > custom_parameters.txt
 ```

-**Important**: After migration, verify these parameters are still valid for PostgreSQL 18.x and reapply them if needed (some parameter names or ranges may have changed).
+**Important**: After migration, verify these parameters are still valid for PostgreSQL 18.x (some parameter names or ranges may have changed).

 ---